Antipurity/conceptual/README.md

 An execution fiber is created to parse and execute the source code of the user, and new ones can be created like `call(stuff, after)` (if you want to, for some reason) — `after` will be called with the result of `stuff` after it is finished.
 It is not parallel, it is not fancily scheduled (both are separate concepts); it just does stuff.

+	//Maybe add something like, "In natural language, 'first A then B' or 'A then B' or 'A followed by B'."?
+		//…Is it better presented by the concept "finish X"?
+			//I mean, after all, it's not like we're gonna return to anything but the call site.
+			//(…So, should return-to references in acts be PURELY an implementation thing?…)
+				//(…Wait, isn't return-to purely an act thing, not a call thing?)
+		//So, is it really a fiber, or a sequence?
+Or, what?

+	//And, there should probably be (at least natural/basic, for interface interaction and such) actual thread do/redo with pause/unpause, right?
+Probably separated from `call`, right?

-To protect a value from execution or overriding, use `wrap X` to protect and `unwrap X` to neglect (analogous to `quote`/`unquote`); that is how first-class functions/expressions/concepts are implemented.
+To protect a value from execution or overriding, use `wrap X` to protect and `unwrap X` to neglect (analogous to `quote`/`unquote`); that is how first-class expressions are implemented.

 	//***`wrap print unwrap 1+2+3` ⇒ `wrap print 6` (can still be unwrapped; like quote/unquote).
 		//(unwrap is special-cased in wrap, and does not create a special object otherwise)
 			//(`call` (and all built-in implementations) should unwrap wrapped values.
 So `unwrap` has only one use (which is not unwrapping).)
+				//(…Do we really want to duplicate it everywhere, though?)

 ```javascript
 wrap print 1+2+3 // Does not print.